tmolteno/python-necpp/PyNEC/README.md

 This module wraps the C++ API for antenna simulation of nec2++.
 It is easier to work with, and more powerful than the C-style API wrapper.

-The example directory contains the following additional examples (that are inspired by excercises from a course on antennas):

-* logperiodic_opt.py is an example on how to combine PyNECPP with scipy.optimize to use a genetic algorithm to **optimize an antenna for multiple frequency bands** at the same time (which I thin is not possible in 4nec2).
-The resulting gains and VSWR are plotted over the frequency range of interest.
-This requires scipy >= 0.15.0 due to the usage of scipy.optimize.differential_evolution.
-* monopole_realistic_ground_plane.py plots the vertical gain pattern of a monopole antenna.
-Its dimensions are optimized with a local search, and the path through the search space is visualized with a heat map.
-* dipole.py does a very simple optimization of a dipole, and plots the VSWR over a given frequency range for different system impedances to file.

 ## Usage

 Here is an example that plots a radiation pattern.